kuzzleio/kuzzle-device-manager/doc/1/controllers/device/m-detach-tenants/index.md

 ## Body properties

-Body properties, must contain at least one of the following:
+Body properties, must contain at least one of

-- `records`: an array of objects, each containing an `assetId` and a `deviceId` properties
+* `deviceIds`: an array of string containing identifiers of a device already attached
-- `csv`: a csv syntax compatible containing at least this two headers `assetId,deviceId` with their corresponding values
+* `csv`: a csv syntax compatible containing at least one header `deviceId` with his corresponding values

 ---